mindthemath/home/content/workshops/jupyter.md

 ## Who Should Attend

-This workshop is designed for academics who are looking to better organize their research process and take advantage of the benefits of Jupyter Notebooks.
+This workshop is designed for academics and industry professionals who are looking to better organize their research process and take advantage of the benefits of Jupyter Notebooks.
 No prior experience with Jupyter Notebooks is required.

 # Jupyter Notebooks in the Research Process

 Jupyter notebooks are a powerful tool for researchers to organize, document, and share their work.
-In this lesson, we will cover best practices for effective use of Jupyter notebooks in the research process.
+In this workshop, we will cover best practices for effective use of Jupyter notebooks as they pertain to interests and goals in the research "pipeline".

 ## Benefits of Using Jupyter Notebooks